kkchau/MED263/README.md

 # Weighted Co-Expression Networks and Functional Enrichment Analysis in R
 Final project for MED263 (Bioinformatics Applications to Human Disease): Gene Co-Expression Networks with WGCNA

-TODO: change url in html and pdf to reflect new repo name
+TODO: change url in html and pdf to reflect new repo name, remove sample clustering

 This Docker image runs based on rocker/verse and provides the necessary packages, data files, and R Markdown file for a WGCNA-based gene co-expression